 - 8 ounces light brown sugar (about 1 cup, packed; 225g)

 - 1/4 ounce vanilla extract (about 1 1/2 teaspoons; 7g)

 - 3/4 teaspoon (3g) Diamond Crystal kosher salt; for table salt, use about half as much by volume or the same weight

 - 4 large eggs (about 7 ounces; 200g), straight from the fridge

 - 4 1/2 ounces all-purpose flour, such as Gold Medal (about 1 cup, spooned; 125g)

 - 1 1/2 teaspoons baking soda

-Place skillet in the oven and bake until the cake is firm, though your finger will still leave an impression in the puffy crust, about 30 minutes; timing will vary depending on the skillet's gauge (a toothpick inserted into the center should come away with a few crumbs still attached).
-Cool cake in skillet until no trace of warmth remains, about 90 minutes.
+Place skillet in oven and bake until cake is firm, though your finger will still leave an impression in the puffy crust, about 30 minutes.
+The timing will vary depending on the skillet's gauge, but a toothpick inserted into the center should come away with a few crumbs still attached.
+Cool cake in skillet until no trace of warmth remains, about 1 1/2 hours.

-To finish: Vigorously stir the milk chocolate ganache with a flexible spatula until it begins to thicken into a yogurt-like consistency that's a little looser than a buttercream.
-Scrape over the cooled cake and sculpt into swoops and swirls with a small spoon or offset spatula.
-Enjoy immediately, or leave at room temperature until ready to serve, up to 24 hours at cool room temperature.
+To Finish: Vigorously stir milk chocolate ganache with a flexible spatula until it begins to thicken to a yogurt-like consistency that's a little looser than a buttercream.
+Scrape over the cooled cake and sculpt into swoops and swirls, using a small spoon or offset spatula.
+Enjoy immediately or leave at room temperature until ready to serve, up to 24 hours at cool room temperature.
 After cutting, wrap leftover slices individually and store at cool room temperature up to 2 days more.